 When habitats are connected, pollinators are able to disperse seeds more widely, which helps the forest become more self-sustaining.
 And that in turn pollinates the numerous agricultural fields that helped earn the region its moniker of “the Magic Valley.”

-Over the next three-and-a-half years, Christoffersen’s lab is supporting American Forests’ efforts to restore more than 800 acres of thornforests through the Fish and Wildlife Service contract.
+Between 2023 and 2027, Christoffersen’s lab is supporting American Forests’ efforts to restore more than 800 acres of thornforests through the Fish and Wildlife Service contract.
 They are assisting with post-restoration monitoring, as well as investigating how various land management strategies, like removing invasive grasses, impact seedlings’ ability to survive.
 The research is helping to develop a model of what effective restoration looks like.

 CULTIVATING SEEDLINGS AND PRIVATE PARTNERSHIPS